2024 Wakeley church stabbing: Investigation

 Police stated that the stabbing had "elements that are satisfied in terms of religious motivated extremism."
 At a press conference in Canberra, the Australian Security Intelligence Organisation (ASIO) Director General Mike Burgess said that the intelligence agency was aware of allegations by the assailant that the bishop had insulted the Islamic prophet Muhammad.
 Commissioner of the New South Wales Police Force Karen Webb said police had spoken with the boy's parents, but could not provide details.
 A counter-terrorism task force was set up to investigate, particularly whether other persons were involved.
 The task force consisted of officials from the New South Wales Police Force, the Australian Federal Police, and ASIO.

-On 18 April, the 16-year-old suspect was charged with a terrorist act.
+On 18 April 2024, the 16-year-old suspect was charged with a terrorist act.
 He was refused bail and appeared before a bedside juvenile court hearing on 19 April.
 The magistrate recommended that he undergo a mental health assessment and ordered him remanded at a children's detention center upon being released from hospital pending his next court hearing on 14 June.
 At that hearing, the suspect was charged with one count of injuring with intent to murder Emmanuel and another count of injuring with intent to cause grievous bodily harm the other priest who was injured in the attack.

+Police have alleged that the attacker was part of an Islamic State network that were also connected to other violence, including violent attacks targeting LGBTQ people at various locations in Sydney, and historical or indirect connections to the 2025 Bondi Beach shooting.